 The following safety measures apply to all:

-- Please wear a mask while visiting all District facilities;
+- Please wear a mask while visiting all City facilities;

 - Practicing good hygiene – hand hygiene, avoid touching your face, respiratory etiquette;